Shlackka/Oathbound/README.md

     - The game is played entirely within a terminal so the colour scheme is simply the white text on a black background.

   - ### Typography
-    - The game utilizes the default monospace font typically associated with terminal environments.
+    - The game utilises the default monospace font typically associated with terminal environments.

     - This font ensures that the text is easily readable and aligns with the retro, immersive aesthetic commonly associated with text-based adventure games.